phoebe-project/phoebe2/devel/phoebe-doc/how_to_setup.rst

 -------------------

-If you want to use non-blackbody atmospheres, you will have to create your own limbdarkening tables, or use one of those provided below.
-Important note: you need to download these files separately, and put them in your ``devel/phoebe/atmosphers/tables/ld_coeffs/`` directory **before** making the distribution (with ``pip sdist``) or the ``setup.py install``.
+If you want to use non-blackbody atmospheres, you will have to create your own limb darkening tables, or use one of those provided below.
+Important note: you need to download these files separately, and put them in your ``devel/phoebe/atmospheres/tables/ld_coeffs/`` directory **before** making the distribution (with ``pip sdist``) or the ``setup.py install``.

 Atmosphere files: